 Your data will not be shared outside the UK.

 Once we have finished the trial, we will keep some of the data so we can check the results.
-We will write our reports in a way that means no-one can work out that you took part in the trial.
-We will keep your trial data for a maximum of 15 years.
-The trial data will then be fully anonymised and securely archived or destroyed.
+We will write our reports in a way that means no-one can work out that your baby took part in the trial.

 You can find out more about how we use your information: